beakerbrowser/beakerbrowser.com/_docs/faq.md

 You can [read the guide here](/docs/devtools/dns.html).

 This is experimental support, and it's not secure yet.
-Until we've integrated DNSSEC or TLS certificates, or something similar, it will be possible to [Man in the Middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) your DNS lookup.
+Until we've integrated DNSSEC or TLS certificates, or something similar, it will be possible to execute a [Man in the Middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on your DNS lookup.

-If you are curious, see <a href="dat://hostless.website">dat://hostless.website</a> for a working example.
+See <a href="dat://hostless.website">dat://hostless.website</a> for a working example.
 Run `dig txt hostless.website` to see the records behind it.

 ---